A Brief History of Stainless Steel

 So, what makes stainless steel so great as opposed to other metals?
 Well, everything.
 It is more corrosion resistant (doesn’t rust), has higher heat and oxidation resistance than other metals, and has higher strength at both room and high temperatures than alternative options.
-In addition to these characteristics, the unique properties of stainless steel, its’ appearance and low need for maintenance all make it a strong choice for many applications.
+In addition to these characteristics, the unique properties of stainless steel, its appearance, and its low need for maintenance all make it a strong choice for many applications.

 Stainless Steel has many different alloying options and the different metallurgy of each alloy results in different families of stainless steel and different grades within those families.
 There are 5 main families of stainless steel:

 Within these families, there are different grades of stainless.
-Adding different elements changes the chemistry of each grade and changes the factors of that grade which can effect the application of the material.
-For example, in a case of formability vs. weldability.
+Adding different elements changes the chemistry of each grade and changes the factors of that grade which can affect the application of the material.
+For example, in the case of formability vs. weldability.

 Which Stainless Steel Grade is Best for Formability?